Redherring32/OpenTendo/README.md

 * And any color you want!

+> [!IMPORTANT]
+> OpenTendo have some solder mask overlapping the edge connector to secure the pads and the thin traces.
+Some fabricators might see this as an error and might try and fix it.
+>
+> We recommend leaving a note saying that the solder mask overlap on the edge connector is intentional and NOT an error when ordering the PCB.

 ![Board Front](https://i.imgur.com/yBy1h27.jpeg)

 The design is as true to the original board as possible, with subtle changes where needed to compensate for outdated/unsourcable parts,